 The 20th century has been called the “century of catastrophe,” because of the almost unimaginable devastation of the two world wars and the development (and use) of nuclear weapons for the first time in history.
 In Europe, it was also a century of paradoxes: the rise of dangerous nationalisms in the first half of the century… but also the previously unthinkable cooperation of the European Union in the second half.
 Astonishing technological developments in medicine, progress in life expectancy, and opportunities for education and social mobility… but also war, genocide, and the purposeful destruction of human life on a massive scale.
 Inventions in radio, television, computing, and mass communication… but also some of the most secretive and disinformation-prone regimes in history.

-This course will examine European history from about 1900 to 2000, focusing at various times on Britain, France, Germany, Russia/Soviet Union, Italy, and Spain, as well as transnational themes that cross those boundaries.
-Anchored by the broad themes of Change, Continuity, and Experience, we will explore the century as a whole and look for the common threads that tie it together.
+This course will examine European history from about 1900 to 2000, focusing in particular on Britain, France, Germany, Russia/Soviet Union, Poland, Italy, and Spain, as well as transnational themes that cross those boundaries.

 This is a 1.0 credit full-year class that will consist of one 2-hour interactive lecture with the professor per week, and one 50-minute discussion session with a T.A. in a smaller unit.
 Both of these sessions require students to be present and active in the class and to come prepared with notes on and ideas about the assigned reading.